-Use an overlock stitch or a serger.
+Use an overlock stitch or a serger, both of which sew and finish in one step.
 Sew along the very edge of the towel.
 This method requires more sewing skill and steady control while you are feeding the towel through the machine.

-- If the towel has already begun to fray, trim the frayed edged to an even length.
+If the towel has already begun to fray, trim the frayed edge to an even length.
 You can ensure a straight line by placing a ruler or yardstick over the edge you wish to trim and using a rotary cutter.

-- Be creative when choosing notions.
+Be creative when choosing notions to stop towels from fraying.
 Choose ribbon, lace or binding tape that contrasts with your towels.
 You can also choose a different color for each family member to easily identify which towel belongs to each person.
 You can use clear thread, thread that matches your towel, or contrasting thread when sewing.